Trans-Neptunian object

-Twelve minor planets with a semi-major axis greater than 150 AU and perihelion greater than 30 AU are known, which are called extreme trans-Neptunian objects (ETNOs).
+There are more than a dozen minor planets with a semi-major axis greater than 150 AU and perihelion greater than 30 AU.
+Such objects are called extreme trans-Neptunian objects (ETNOs).

 History

 Discovery of Pluto

 Pluto, the first known TNO, imaged by New Horizons in 2015.

 The orbit of each of the planets is slightly affected by the gravitational influences of the other planets.
 Discrepancies in the early 1900s between the observed and expected orbits of Uranus and Neptune suggested that there were one or more additional planets beyond Neptune.
 The search for these led to the discovery of Pluto in February 1930, which was progressively determined to be too small to explain the discrepancies.
 Revised estimates of Neptune's mass from the Voyager 2 flyby in 1989 showed that there is no real discrepancy: The problem was an error in the expectations for the orbits.
 Pluto was easiest to find because it is the brightest of all known trans-Neptunian objects.
 It also has a lower inclination to the ecliptic than most other large TNOs, so its position in the sky is typically closer to the search zone in the disc of the Solar System.